Hospital Art | Healing Artwork In Healthcare

 “The fact that patients frequently express a preference for landscape and nature scenes is consistent with this observation and with evolutionary psychological theories which predict positive emotional responses to flourishing natural environments.
 We also conclude that if art is considered an integral part of hospital design, as in the hospitals we studied, this will maximize these benefits.” – The Journal of the Royal Society of Medicine

-Whereas some photographers / artists believe that the only legitimate place to buy and display artwork is in a gallery-setting, the truth is that people are more likely to see landscape and nature photography prints in a hospital setting than in a formal art gallery.
-Hospital artwork exists for a reason.
+While artists tend to believe that art galleries are the most common place to view artwork, the truth is that people are more likely to see nature photography prints in a hospital setting than in a formal art gallery.
+Hospital art exists for a reason.
 If fine art photography prints didn’t elicit a positive response in medical patients and guests then it wouldn’t be so prevalent on the walls of hospitals and medical offices.
 It’s probably no coincidence why I gravitated toward landscape and nature photography during my early 20s when I was going through a rough time in life.
 Photography art was my therapeutic outlet even if I wasn’t consciously aware of it at that time.
-The same feelings that I get while creating artwork can be elicited in viewers of hospital artwork as well according to research such as the article referenced at the beginning of this page.
+The same feelings that I get while creating artwork can be elicited in viewers of hospital artwork as well according to research such as the articles referenced at the beginning of this article.

 What Colors Are Most Effective For Hospital Art?

 Disclaimer: I am not a healthcare nor mental health professional.
 If you are in need of those services then I would suggest seeking a professional in those fields.
 These are just my own personal observations based on what I’ve seen and read as an artist.
-If I can assist you in any way with art selection then please feel free to contact me through this website.
+If I can assist you in any way with your evidence-based design art project then please feel free to contact me through this website.
 Below are some more photos for inspiration.